 Reason's Tim Cavanaugh put it well when he commented on how "every conceivable opinion, prejudice and half-baked observation has attached itself to the unlikely controversy over a dozen cartoons in a Danish newspaper," including the world's most famous Holocaust denier: "[Irving] managed to butt into the narrative for a moment."

-Yes, what would a debate about free speech be without confessed Holocaust denier David Irving, whom I’ve defended here.
-At the risk of repeating myself, the need to repeal laws prohibiting hate speech goes with libertarian territory.
-While the moniker “immoral” fits Irving (but not Flemming Rose of the Jyllands-Posten), no libertarian wants to see him jailed for being a jerk.
+Yes, what would a debate about free speech be without Holocaust denier David Irving, whom I've defended here.
+At the risk of repeating myself, the need to repeal laws prohibiting so-called hate speech goes with libertarian territory.
+While the moniker "immoral" may fit Irving (but not Flemming Rose of the Jyllands-Posten), no libertarian wants to see him jailed for being a jerk.

 Back to Dr. Block: Those who justify European laws banning Holocaust denial (there are no such laws in the U.S. or the U.K.) are distasteful.
 But how in blue blazes can they be compared to people who threaten to—and indeed do—burn and behead "heretics"?
 Do acts of aggression exist on a continuum?
 Dr. Block knows full well that slippery slope reasoning is also a form of illogic, favored by the loathsome left.

 Moreover, not all the writers Dr. Block accuses of crimes comparable to the crimes of the rampaging Muslims support hate speech laws.
 He should look to governments and to liberal interests for initiating and passing such laws.

 In the coda, Dr. Block pleads, not with Muslims, but (presumably) with the likes of the delicate-looking Kathleen Parker and her fellow word warriors: "Let us not go to war so quickly."